If you have new questions, suggestions or comments

 FAQs about joining us

+I am looking to join an orchestra.
 Do you have any vacancies?

-Our current membership subscription is just £10 per year.
+The current subscription is £10 per year.

 Where is the orchestra based?

-At Boots’ main site in Beeston, Nottingham.
+At Boots’ main site in Beeston.

 FAQs about web browsers